-Source Legislative Reduction Description Sectors Applied State Renewable Energy and Zero- Carbon Electricity Requirements (SB 1020 and SB 100) on Electricity Requirements percent of electricity from eligible renewable and zero- State California's Building Energy Efficiency Standards (2019 and 2022 Title 24, Part 6) Requires all new buildings in California to comply with energy efficiency standards established by CEC.
+Source Legislative Reduction Description Sectors Applied State Renewable Energy and Zero- Carbon Electricity Requirements (SB 1020 and SB 100) Requires California energy utilities to procure 60 percent of electricity from eligible renewable and zero-carbon sources by 2030, 90 percent by 2035, 95 percent by 2040, and 100 percent by 2045.
+Building Energy State California's Building Energy Efficiency Standards (2019 and 2022 Title 24, Part 6) Requires all new buildings in California to comply with energy efficiency standards established by CEC.
 Accounts for the energy efficiency gains in new residential and nonresidential buildings.
 Building Energy State Advanced Clean Car I Regulations Establishes GHG emission reduction standards for model years 2017 through 2025 that are more stringent than federal CAFE standards.
 On-Road Transportation State Advanced Clean Cars II Regulations Establishes a target for all new passenger cars, trucks, and SUVs sold in California to be 100 percent zero-emission vehicles by 2035.
 On-Road Transportation State Truck and Bus Regulation Requires diesel trucks and buses that operate in California to be upgraded to reduce GHG emissions.
 On-Road Transportation Federal Fuel Efficiency Standards for Medium- and Heavy-Duty Vehicles Establishes fuel efficiency standards for medium- and heavy-duty engines and vehicles.
 On-Road Transportation Federal EPA Off-Road Compression- Ignition Engine Standards Establishes standards for phasing of EPA diesel engine tiers for off-road compression-ignition equipment.
 Off-Road Vehicles and Equipment